Skip to Content

 Our chips-loving Frenchman Seby was dying to try the famous poutine when we visited Montreal.
 And he wasn't disappointed.
 After a night out exploring the gay scene of Montreal, this gravy-cheese-curd-fries concoction is the perfect hangover food your body needs!

 Over the past few centuries, Montreal has experienced many culinary influences as a result of the large waves of immigration, particularly from Europe and Asia.
-These have all merged together to form a pretty unique set of delicious bucket list items to try.
-These are our 10 favourite gay friendly restaurants in Montreal, which we tried, loved and think everyone should check out when they visit.
+These have all merged to form a pretty unique set of delicious bucket list items to try.
+These are our favorite gay friendly restaurants in Montreal, which we tried, loved, and think everyone should check out when they visit.

 Le Saloon Bis